nerdgeschoss/development-environment/readme.md

 ### Troubleshoot M1 MacBook

-Some projects may run on older versions of ruby.
-If you encounter this issue when trying to install an older version with rvm (like 2.6.6):
+Some projects may run on older versions of Ruby.
+If you encounter this issue when trying to install an older version with `rvm` (like 2.6.6):

 ```
 Error running '__rvm_make -j8',